TheDuckCow/godot-road-generator/road_demos/road_museum/readme.md

-# Zoo demo
+# Museum demo

-This is a "Zoo" of the key functionalities and use cases of the Road Generator.
+This is a "Museum" of the key functionalities and use cases of the Road Generator.
 Use the left/right arrows to go through realtime demonstrations of each of the capabilities.